Kazuki Minami

 Kazuki Minami (born 24 January 2000) is a Japanese artistic gymnast.
 He turned senior in 2019 and became the 2019 World Cup gold medalist on Floor Exercise at Cottbus and Paris.
 At the 2021 World Artistic Gymnastics Championships he qualified for the floor exercise final in third place.
 In the final he took home the silver medal.

 Competitive history

+Eponymous skills

+At the 2023 Doha World Cup Minami became the first gymnast to successfully perform a "double salto bwd with 7/2 t." on floor.
+The skill was added to the Code of Points and was given the value H (0.8).